 As an employer, you may need to withhold three types of income tax from employee wages, including federal, state, and local income taxes.
 You must distribute both federal and state Forms W-4 to employees so you can accurately run payroll.
 But, what’s the difference?

-Employees claim withholding allowances from federal income tax on Form W-4.
-Employees use their state’s version of Form W-4 to claim withholding allowances from state income tax.
+Employees use the federal Form W-4 for federal income tax withholding.
+Employees use their state’s version of Form W-4 for state income tax withholding.

 State tax withholding forms chart